novaxis-language/Novaxis-documents/docs/document-001.md

 Novaxis is a lightweight and versatile data configuration language designed for easy data manipulation and configuration.
 It combines the simplicity of TOML, the expressiveness of JSON, and the human-readability of YAML, making it an ideal choice for a wide range of applications.

+# Release Date

+Novaxis was officially released on 2023.
+Since then, it has been continuously improved and refined to ensure a smooth and seamless experience for developers and data enthusiasts alike.

 # Why Novaxis?

 Novaxis was created with simplicity and ease of use in mind.
 Its straightforward and clean syntax allows users to quickly define and organize data in a natural and intuitive way.
 Whether you are managing configurations for applications, specifying data structures, or describing complex settings, Novaxis provides an efficient and user-friendly solution.